Instructor:

 IMPORTANT NOTE: Each student must

-receive a passing grade (>70) on both the homework and the exam portions of
+receive a passing grade (>70) on the homework and the exam portions of

 their course work.
 If a student has an overall passing grade for their complete